-- (a) When from any cause it may happen that any animal within the corporate limits of the city shall be so wounded, maimed or injured as to render its recovery hopeless, or the animal is a feral animal and poses a threat to humans, domestic animals or property, then it shall be the duty of the director to cause it to be humanely destroyed.
-Such destruction shall take place as soon after such injury as practicable, and shall be conducted in such manner as the director shall determine to be the least painful.
-The director shall humanely destroy the animal as soon as practicable after he discovers the injury or the feral animal's threat.
+- (a) For purposes of this section only, feral animal shall not include dogs or cats.
+When from any cause it may happen that any animal within the corporate limits of the city shall be so wounded, maimed or injured as to render its recovery hopeless, or the animal is feral and poses a threat to humans, domestic animals or property, then it shall be the duty of the director to cause it to be destroyed.
+Such destruction shall take place as soon after such injury as practicable after such injury occurs or the animal's feral and threatening situation is discovered, and shall be conducted in such manner as the director shall determine to be the least painful.
 Upon destruction, the director shall direct or cause the carcass thereof to be lawfully removed and disposed of.
-When the director shall causes any animal to be destroyed under this section, it he shall be his duty to file prepare a report in writing of such the destruction with the city secretary to be maintained in BARC's electronic records.
-Such The report shall show: - (1) A description of the animal destroyed, and the name of the animal's owner thereof, if known-; and
+When the director shall cause any animal to be destroyed under this section, it shall be his duty to file prepare a report in writing of such destruction with the city secretary to be maintained in BARC's electronic records.
+Such report shall show: - (1) A description of the animal destroyed, and the name of the owner thereof, if known-; and

-- (2) The injury or situation that which made destruction necessary, and in the case of injured animals, how same the injury was inflicted, and by whom, if known. - (3) The names of at least two reliable witnesses, who are conversant with the facts of the injury and the destruction. - (b) The provision of subsection (a) shall not apply to veterinarians or veterinary hospitals.
+- (2) The injury or situation which made destruction necessary, and in the case of injured animals, how same the injury was inflicted, and by whom, if known. - (3) The names of at least two reliable witnesses, who are conversant with the facts of the injury and the destruction. - (b) The provision of subsection (a) shall not apply to veterinarians or veterinary hospitals.

 Sec.
 6-9.
 Shooting or catching wild birds.
+[Moved from 6-16]

-- (a) It is unlawful for any person to shoot or attempt to shoot or kill with any air rifle, bow and arrow, slingshot, firearm or other means, or to ensnare or catch by any means whatsoever any wild bird. - (b) It is an affirmative defense to prosecution under subsection (a) of this section that the person ensnaring or catching a wild bird is: - (1) A federal- or state-permitted bird rehabilitator authorized to take, transport and temporarily possess sick, injured or orphaned birds for rehabilitation purposes; or - (2) A federal, state, county or municipal employee capturing birds for testing purposes related to zoonotic diseases.
+- (a) It is unlawful for any person to shoot or attempt to shoot or kill with any air rifle, bow and arrow, slingshot or firearm or other means, or to ensnare or catch by any means whatsoever any wild birds, old or young, within the limits of the city. - (b) It is an affirmative defense to prosecution under subsection (a) of this section that the person ensnaring or catching a wild bird is: - (1) A federal- or state-permitted bird rehabilitator authorized to take, transport and temporarily possess sick, injured or orphaned birds for rehabilitation purposes; or - (2) A federal, state, county or municipal employee capturing birds for testing purposes related to zoonotic diseases.